 Students who have completed actuarial exams have a better chance of winning this award.

-The DW Simpson 2018 Actuarial Science Scholarship is offered to students entering their senior year of undergraduate study.
+The DW Simpson Actuarial Science Scholarship awards students entering their senior year of undergraduate study.
 Applicants must be majoring in actuarial science and must have a GPA of at least 3.2 in their major and 3.0 overall in addition to having passed at least one actuarial exam.
-The scholarship amount is a one-time sum of $1000 that is awarded once every semester in an academic year.

-The NAC offers 4 scholarship- two scholarships worth $4000- open for those attending the University of Nebraska and two worth $2000 for students of any university or college in the United States.
-These scholarships are sponsored by the NAC and the Nebraska Insurance Federation.
+The NAC offers 4 scholarships- two scholarships worth $4,000- open for those attending the University of Nebraska and two worth $2,000 for students of any university or college in the United States.
+The NAC and the Nebraska Insurance Federation sponsors these scholarships.